surmon-china/surmon-china.github.io/projects/vue-awesome-swiper/nuxt/README.md

 </div>
 ```

-When vue-awesome-swiper is used globally, the `directive` will be installed automatically, or you can install it manually locally:
+The `directive` will be installed automatically when `vue-awesome-swiper` was used globally, or you can install it manually locally:

 ```ts
 import { directive } from 'vue-awesome-swiper'